-When more than one Spectrum trace is enabled, the Spectrum badge lists the enabled Spectrum traces.
+When more than one Spectrum trace is enabled and at least two center frequencies are defined, the Spectrum badge lists the center frequency for each enabled Spectrum trace.

 Double-tap the Spectrum badge to open the Spectrum menu to set Span, RBW, and other parameters.